LIFESTYLE AND AVOIDING ALLERGENS

 Treatments for allergic rhinitis include:

-- Newer antihistamines cause little or no sleepiness.
-They usually do not interfere with learning.
+- Others cause little or no sleepiness.

 - Nasal corticosteroid sprays are the most effective treatment for allergic rhinitis.

 - They work best when used nonstop, but they can also be helpful when used for shorter periods of time.

 - Many brands are available.
 You will need a prescription from your doctor.

 - Corticosteroid sprays are generally safe for children and adults.